Wytamma/monitauR/README.md

 ## Explanation

-There is a plumber api running on PORT 8000 that receves and logs requests from `monitauR::monitor`.
-The script file have a special comment syntax (#>) that tells `monitauR::monitor` when to send a logging request.
+There is a plumber api running on PORT 8000 that receives and logs requests from `monitauR::monitor`.
+The script file has a special comment syntax (#>) that tells `monitauR::monitor` when to send a logging request.

 `example_scripts/square.R'`